ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.40.0/manpages/run dry-run.md

 ### SYNOPSIS
-ligo compile parameter SOURCE_FILE PARAMETER_EXPRESSION
+ligo run dry-run SOURCE_FILE PARAMETER_EXPRESSION STORAGE_EXPRESSION

 ### DESCRIPTION
-This sub-command compiles a parameter for a given contract to a Michelson expression.
-The resulting Michelson expression can be passed as an argument in a transaction which calls a contract.
+This sub-command runs a LIGO contract on a given storage and parameter.
+The context is initialized from a source file where the contract is implemented.
+The interpretation is done using Michelson's interpreter.

 ### FLAGS
 **--amount INT**